andis854/matrix_rdn_det/README.md

 # matrix_rdn_det - Randomize a matrix with the determinant value as parameter

-## Usage
+Below we describe two ways of installing and using this script; calling it from a Linux shell or from a Python script/terminal.

-In the following paragraphs, I am going to describe how you can get and use Scrapeasy for your own projects.
+## Python

 ###  Download

-To download matrix_rdn_det, either fork this github repo or simply use Pypi via pip.
+1. To download matrix_rdn_det, either DOWNLOAD AND PUT IN DIRECTORY or use Pypi via pip.
 ```sh
 $ pip install matrix_rdn_det
 ```